Program Benefits

 Classroom Requirements

-All flight operations must take place within a netted enclosure for safety and FAA compliance.
-Operations within a netted arena are exempt from FAA regulations and do not require certifications for participants or registration of aircraft.
+All flight operations must take place indoors within a netted enclosure for safety and FAA compliance.
+Operations indoors are exempt from FAA regulations and do not require certifications for participants or registration of aircraft.
 Minimum recommended floor area is 30x40ft with 12ft ceiling height.
-Arenas are collapsible and take 15 minutes (Practice Arena) and 30 minutes (Pro Arena) to set up.
-For tournaments, additional tables for teams, referees, and a charging station are recommended.
-Neither scoreboards or illuminated goals are included in our bundles.

 Free Software